 HOW TO MAKE A DESK ORGANIZER ON THE CHEAP

 Below are some desks from Amazon that will fit in a smaller home.
-All have some sort of storage and can assemble.
+All have some sort of storage and can be assembled.
 Check the size of your space and make sure it will fit before buying your child's desk.

 Have a place in your student's backpack for papers to go back and forth from school.

-Sometimes the kindergarten and first-grade teachers will provide a folder.
-If your teacher doesn't, ensure your student knows where to put the papers for homework and communication for school.
+Sometimes, the kindergarten and first-grade teachers provide a folder.
+If your teacher doesn't, ensure your student knows where to put the papers for homework and school communication.
 It can be a plain folder or a folder with pockets.

-And, when they return home from school, having a place for their backpacks is important too.
-A cubby system or hooks in the closet works great for younger children.
+When they return home from school, having a place for their backpacks is also important.
+A cubby system or hooks in the closet work great for younger children.

-Cubby or locker systems work great for backpacks and other things.
-These I found on Amazon can easily be stored in an installed garage, mudroom, or foyer.
-The best place to have these units are near the most frequently used door into the house.
+Cubby or locker systems (Affiliate Link) work great for backpacks and other things.
+These I found on Amazon can easily be stored in an installed garage (Affiliate Link), mudroom, or foyer.
+The best place to have these units is near the most frequently used door into the house.
 If you can't place it there, pick a place where the kids naturally drop their things when they enter the home.
-Changing their systems will just take them that much longer to learn the new drop zone for their things.
+Changing their systems will take them much longer to learn the new drop zone for their things.

 Have a system in place to help you manage the incoming school papers.

-This could be a filing cabinet or just a portable accordion folder.
+This could be a filing cabinet (Affiliate Link) or just a portable accordion folder (Affiliate Link).
 Click on the image below to see my paper filing system.

 Create a weekly paper sorter in your command station.